 Clients who are prevented from leaving the house for the very reason they would need to talk to a counsellor (phobia, stress, anxiety, caring for a dependent)

 Clients who feel like they can disclose more about their life, feelings, and fears when they aren’t face-to-face

-When my clients call in for scheduled phone counselling sessions, they are met with the same warmth, care, and perspective that they would receive in-person.
+When my clients call in for online or phone counselling sessions, they are met with the same warmth, care, and perspective that they would receive in-person.